COUNCIL AND SUB-COMMITTEES

 29th Sept – 2nd Oct – October Medal

 NOVEMBER – DECEMBER

-7 Hole Turkey – best 2 cards count
+7 Hole Turkey – Best 2 cards count

-(runs until the day before the Christmas dinner)
+(Runs to the day before the Christmas dinner)

 Darren is one of the most recognisable faces in sport and is loved throughout the golfing world for his achievements and dedication.
 He has won 22 tournaments worldwide on a number of golf’s main tours including the European Tour, the PGA Tour, the Sunshine Tour and the Japan Golf Tour.
 His biggest victory came when he won the 2011 Open Championship at Royal St George’s in England, his first major win after more than 20 years and 54 attempts.